 The City of Fridley is participating in Xcel Energy’s Partners in Energy program to reduce the community’s energy use and help residents save money.
 The city and its energy team, comprised of residents, businesses and local institutions developed an Energy Action Plan that set energy goals for Fridley residents, businesses, and institutions.
 View the City’s full Energy Action Plan and read below to find out how you can help.

-Through February 28, participate in the Wind Up!
+From January 1- February 28, 2021 the City hosted the Wind Up!
 Challenge to subscribe 50 new households to power their homes with renewable energy through the Windsource program.
-Participating in the Wind Up!
-Challenge is easy and low cost.
+During the challenge, there were 64 new signs up for the program!
+Learn more and see the Renewable Energy Champions on the Wind Up!
+Challenge website.
+Thank you to our Renewable Energy Champions!